markvoelker/blog/content/posts/2016-04-06-defcore-and-project-teams.md

 -----------------------------------------------------

-When DefCore considers adding new Capabilities to a Guideline, there must be some way for clouds to prove that the expose those Capabilities and do so in an interoperable way.
+When DefCore considers adding new Capabilities to a Guideline, there must be some way for clouds to prove that they expose those Capabilities and do so in an interoperable way.
 The teams of developers in the OpenStack community who are hacking on the code are in the best position to define what a given feature does and how it should work, so DefCore uses tests